waveyboym/COS-214-Project/README.md

 8. Add the folder "Source Files" to a new work space in visual studio or open with code from your file manager. ![openwithcode](images/openwithcode.png "openwithcode")
 9. Wait for VS code to initialize and set itself up(it may add some files under the build folder)
 10. At the bottom of Visual Studio code, you should see a play button, click it and the project should build and run. ![build](images/build.png "build")
+11. Specify the build type(Release or Debug) by clicking and changing it
-11. For a more detailed tutorial on cmake, follow this <a href="https://cmake.org/cmake/help/latest/guide/tutorial/index.html">link</a>
+12. For a more detailed tutorial on cmake, follow this <a href="https://cmake.org/cmake/help/latest/guide/tutorial/index.html">link</a>
-12. Alternative tutorials:
+13. Alternative tutorials:
     * https://code.visualstudio.com/docs/cpp/cmake-linux
     * https://www.youtube.com/watch?v=sc6_86jgQls&ab_channel=TechHara